hnefatl/dissertation-project/journal.md

   - If `a` is a type variable then simply substitute `a` for `t` in all of `t`'s constraints and add them to `a`'s constraints.
   - If `a` is a type constant then unify the head of each constraint with `a` and recurse on sub-type variables.
-- Make sure functions defined in `let` statements are deinstantiated to make them polymorphic - same applies for lambdas??????